SAP-samples/teched2025-DT266/exercises/ex0/README.md

 ### Download the ABAP Flight Reference Scenario into the system
 The session material is based on the ABAP Flight Reference Scenario.
 Therefore downloading and installing it in the system is a mandatory prerequisite.
 To do so, proceed as follows:

+- Create a new ABAP Cloud Project in ADT (see [Creating an ABAP Cloud Project](https://help.sap.com/docs/abap-cloud/abap-development-tools-user-guide/creating-abap-cloud-project?version=sap_btp) )
 - Go to the repository of the ABAP Flight Scenario: https://github.com/SAP-samples/abap-platform-refscen-flight/tree/ABAP-platform-cloud
 - Download and activate it to your system if not already installed as described in the following readme: https://github.com/SAP-samples/abap-platform-refscen-flight/blob/ABAP-platform-cloud/README.md
-- Run the data generator of the package according to the readme
+- Run the data generator of the package according to the readme.

 ### Download the Session materials into the system
-The sessions code is located in this github.
+The sessions code is located in this [_github_](src).
 After installing the Flight Reference Scenario as described above, you can install the session material code:

 #### Link and clone
 - create an ABAP package in your system called `ZDT266_000`